jenkinsci/jenkins-automation-operator/website/content/en/docs/Getting Started/v0.1.1/customization.md

   namespace: default
 ```

-When **jenkins-operator-user-configuration-<cr_name>** ConfigMap is updated Jenkins automatically
+When the **jenkins-operator-user-configuration-<cr_name>** ConfigMap is updated Jenkins automatically
 runs the **jenkins-operator-user-configuration** Jenkins Job which executes all scripts then
-runs the **jenkins-operator-user-configuration-casc** Jenkins Job which applies Configuration as Code configuration.
+runs the **jenkins-operator-user-configuration-casc** Jenkins Job which applies the Configuration as Code configuration.

 ## Install Plugins